Everything You Need to Know About the Benefits of Light Therapy

 Light therapy is used to treat a wide variety of skin conditions by using different wavelengths depending on the results you are seeking.
-Board Certified Dermatologist Dr. Julie Russak often treats patients with psoriasis, vitiligo, eczema, acne, or other common conditions.
+Dr. Russak often treats patients with psoriasis, vitiligo, eczema, acne, or other common conditions.
 This innovative and pain-free treatment is proving to be particularly popular with those seeking a preventative approach to skincare and the aging process.
 This is especially true since light therapy is claimed to help treat the accelerated aging process caused by exposure to light-producing computer and phone screens.
 In-office light therapy is also used to help improve the appearance of scarring.
 The treatment can be used in conjunction with other more invasive procedures such as fillers since it helps calm the skin after injectables.
 The extra step adds around 20 to 30 minutes onto the treatment time and can improve a patient’s comfort after a more painful procedure.

 Light therapy’s broad range of uses is turning it into a go-to treatment for patients seeking non-invasive solutions.
 The most promising element of LED light therapy is that researchers have not found any adverse side effects caused by the treatment.
-This means even patients who are restricted from other therapies due to sensitivity or allergies should be able to handle LED treatment.
+That means that even patients who are restricted from other therapies due to sensitivity or allergies should be able to handle LED treatment.
 The versatility offered means sessions can be adjusted to meet a patient’s specific needs to achieve personalized results.
 Best practice is to start your light therapy treatment in-office, so a board-certified dermatologist can assess your skin and provide you with a detailed skin care regimen to work with the light therapy.

 How It Works

-Red light is used to help combat conditions that are linked to the overproduction of sebum, a natural oil produced by skin that can become problematic when produced in large quantities such as active acne as well as other complaints including rosacea and sun damage.
+Red light therapy used to help combat conditions that are linked to the overproduction of sebum, a natural oil produced by skin that can become problematic when produced in large quantities such as active acne as well as other complaints including rosacea and sun damage.
 This particular frequency penetrates the skin and promotes cell regeneration.

-Blue light aids in combating bacteria that contributes to specific skin complaints, including acne-causing bacteria.
+Blue light therapy aids in combating bacteria that contributes to specific skin complaints, including acne-causing bacteria.
 Unlike UV treatments widely used to tan skin, LED blue light is not harmful and can be a great asset to those seeking treatment for skin conditions that have a bacterial cause.
 This frequency can also promote the production of collagen.

-Yellow light is less widely used mainly due to it being a newer frequency used in dermatological treatment.
+Yellow light therapy is less widely used mainly due to it being a newer frequency used in dermatological treatment.
 So far the color has been shown to penetrate the skin, similar to red light, but it does not travel through as many layers.
 It is now being used to treat issues such as melasma (dark spots).

-Green light penetrates just below the skin’s surface and can be beneficial when used in conjunction with red or blue lights to treat conditions such as acne.
+Green light therapy penetrates just below the skin’s surface and can be beneficial when used in conjunction with red or blue lights to treat conditions such as acne.
 It is best to check with a board-certified dermatologist before moving forward with treatment because it can activate cells that could negatively affect the progress of your existing acne treatment.

 In-office light therapy uses medical-grade dermatologically tested equipment that is calibrated to suit each patient’s needs.
 According to Dr. Russak, in-office treatments are recommended in particular for patients who have never had any form of light therapy in the past.
 The FDA-approved LED lights used in-office are much stronger than at-home devices, producing more effective results.
-Even younger patients are seeking light therapy as a preventative approach to aging, a trend dermatologists across the States are observing.
+Even younger patients are seeking light therapy as a preventative approach to aging, a trend dermatologists across the United States are observing.

 Light therapy can be an excellent option for aiding in achiveing a more youthful glow.
 “Light therapy kicks collagen and elastin production into overdrive,” explains Dr. Russak.
-“We use our red light panel for example, on patients desiring an anti-aging regimen, since red light has been proven to reduce the appearance of fine lines and wrinkles significantly,” says Dr. Russak.
+“We use our red light panel for example, on patients desiring an anti-aging regimen, since red light has been proven to reduce the appearance of fine lines and wrinkles significantly.”
 Patients can expect to see results more quickly than when using at-home devices, and often notice visible results as soon as the treatment is finished, and often continue to improve over the next six to eight weeks after treatment.
 Your provider will discuss how frequently you should have in-office treatments, which depending on the condition being treated, can range from once a week to once a month.
 Treatments generally cost anywhere from $50 to $300 depending on the technology used and the areas treated.
 In-office options are the best course of action for initial treatment but can be combined with at-home devices for optimum results.